|

 Privacy Concerns

 Additionally, there’s also the concern of privacy and security when it comes to the data used to train these algorithms.
-It’s like when you’re at a party and someone shares their phone passcode with the whole room.

 Lack of Transparency